splunk/public-o11y-docs/data-visualization/dashboards/dashboard-create-customize.rst

 #.
 Make any desired changes, then select :guilabel:`Save and close`.

 .. _customize-dashboard-filters:

 Customize dashboard filters
 =========================================

-After you create the dashboard, you can customize the dashboard filters from the Overrides bar or the Dashboard Info tab.
-As with any dashboard, changes you make to filters on the Overrides take effect immediately, which lets you modify your view and explore your data in real time.
+After you create the dashboard, you can customize the dashboard filters from the :guilabel:`Overrides` bar or the Dashboard Info tab.
+As with any dashboard, changes you make to filters on the :guilabel:`Overrides` bar take effect immediately, which lets you modify your view and explore your data in real time.

 Customizing mirrored dashboard filters